 Q: What are some real-world applications of right triangles?

 A: Right triangles have numerous real-world applications.
-They are used in construction to ensure that buildings are square and stable.
+They are used in construction to check that buildings are square and stable.
 In navigation, they are used to calculate distances and angles.
 In physics, they are used to analyze forces and motion.
 In computer graphics, they are used to create 3D models and render realistic images.

 Conclusion